MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/STRMENU-Function--Dialog-.md

  *OptionString*
  Type: Code or text constant

- A comma\-separated string.
+ A comma-separated string.
 Each substring in *OptionString* specifies an option on the menu.
 The string can be a text constant that is enabled for multilanguage functionality.
 For more information, see [Multilanguage Development](Multilanguage-Development.md).

  *DefaultNumber*
  Type: Integer